iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

-??? note "What changed?"
+??? note "What is different?"
-    The version label (`app.kubernets.io/version`) and `spec.predictor.model.storageUri` are updated.
+    The version label (`app.kubernets.io/version`) was updated.
+In a real world example, `spec.predictor.model.storageUri` would also be updated.

 ### Delete the candidate `InferenceService`